cylondata/twister2/docs/README.md

 We support the following components in Twister2

-1. Resource provisioning abstraction - Obtain cluster resources
+1. Resource provisioning component to bring up and manage parallel workers in cluster environments
     1. Standalone
     2. Kubernetes
     3. Mesos
     4. Slurm
     5. Nomad
-2. Parallel and Distributed Communications
+2. Parallel and Distributed Communications in HPC and Cloud Environments
     1. Twister2:Net - a dataflow communication library for streaming and large scale batch analysis
-   2. Harp - a BSP collective framework for parallel applications and machine learning
+    2. Harp - a BSP (Bulk Synchronous Processing) collective framework for parallel applications and machine learning
+    3. OpenMPI (HPC Environments only)
-3. Task Graph - Create dataflow graphs
+3. Task Graph - Create dataflow graphs for streaming and batch analysis including iterative computations
-4. Task Scheduler - Schedule the task graph in to cluster resources
+4. Task Scheduler - Schedule the task graph into cluster resources supporting different scheduling algorithms
+    1. Datalocality Scheduling
+    2. Roundrobin scheduling
+    3. First fit scheduling
 5. Executor - Execution of task graph
+    1. Batch executor
+    2. Streaming executor
 6. API for creating Task Graph and Communication
+    1. Communication API
+    2. Task based API
+7. Support for storage systems
+    1. HDFS
+    2. Local file systems
+    3. NFS for persistent storage

 Twister2 can be deployed both in HPC and cloud environments.
 When deployed in a HPC environment, it can use OpenMPI for its communications.
 It can be programmed at different levels depending on the